-Stand-alone, programmable, graphing calculators often look like the calculator shown on the left.
+Class III- Stand-alone, programmable, graphing calculators and stand-alone non-graphing, programmable calculators, often look like the calculator shown on the right.
 Some examples are: Casio 975 0/9850/9860, HP 40/50/PRIME, and TI 83/84/89/NSPIRE/VOYAGE.

-Stand-alone non-graphing, programmable calculators are another type of calculator that can be used in the above listed events.
-To identify these calculators, look for the presence of the 'EXE' button, the 'Prog' button, or a 'file' button.
+To identify a stand-alone non-graphing, programmable calculators Are look for the presence of the 'EXE' button, the 'Prog' button, or a 'file' button.
 Examples include but are not limited to: Casio Super FXs, numerous older Casio models, and HP 35S.
 A calculator of this type with the buttons labeled is shown to the right.